-Traditionally, IT departments relied on mobile device management (MDM) software, which provides device activation, device enrollment and provisioning capabilities, remote wipe and other device-level functionality.
-This approach sufficed for scenarios in which an organization purchased mobile devices for employees, who used them only for work-related matters.
+Traditionally, IT departments relied on mobile device management (MDM) software, which provides device activation, enrollment and provisioning capabilities, remote wipe and other device-level functionality.
+This approach sufficed for scenarios where an organization purchased mobile devices for employees who used them only for work-related matters.

 But after Apple released the iPhone in 2007, followed by the release of Google Android-powered smartphones, more employees began using their personal devices for work.
-Many of these employees were reluctant to allow their IT departments to remote wipe their personal devices, blacklist certain apps or use other MDM capabilities.
+Many of these employees were reluctant to allow their IT departments to remote wipe their personal devices, blocklist certain apps or use other MDM capabilities.
 And as the workforce grew more tech-savvy, it became more difficult for organizations to completely block end users from doing work on personal devices.
-As such, these devices went unsecured, which created an enterprise risk.
+In addition, putting corporate data on personal phones was difficult to secure.
+As such, these devices and applications went unsecured, which created an enterprise risk.

 MAM emerged to help solve this problem.
 As part of a larger mobile strategy, it allows IT administrators to apply and enforce policies only on specified apps that access corporate data, leaving personal apps and data untouched.
-Some of MAM's functionality is similar to that of MDM.
-With MAM, IT can remote wipe an app -- but not the whole device, as is the case with an MDM managed device, for example.
+Some of MAM's functionality is similar to MDM.
+With MAM, IT can remote wipe an app -- but not the whole device, as is the case with an MDM-managed device, for example.

 How MAM works

-There are several different approaches to mobile application management:
+There are several different approaches to mobile application management, including the following:

 Device-level MAM.
-Another, newer method is the ability to control and secure apps through the MDM protocols built into mobile operating systems.
-Apple's Managed Open In feature, introduced in iOS 7, gives IT the ability to control how apps share data with each other.
-An admin can prevent a user from taking a document received in their corporate email app and uploading it to a personal cloud storage app, for example.
-Google Android uses sandboxing to create a secure, managed work profile that contains corporate apps and data on personal devices.
+Another method is the ability to control and secure apps through the MDM protocols built into mobile operating systems.
+Apple's Managed Open In feature, introduced in iOS 7, allows IT to control how apps share data.
+For example, an admin can prevent a user from downloading a document from their corporate email app and uploading it to a personal cloud storage app.
+Google Android uses sandboxing to create a secure, managed work profile containing corporate apps and personal data.
 Samsung offers similar capabilities on its Android devices through its Knox technology.

 The major drawback to app wrapping, MAM SDKs and third-party containerization is that they do not always work across all mobile apps, operating systems and devices.
 The wrapping and SDK approaches require access to an app's source code, which is not always available -- especially for apps in a public app store.
 And Apple does not allow developers to abstract apps from iOS as containerization and dual persona require.